blobspire/robot_llm_control/README.md

 ```

 ## Future Work
-The next major milestone is transitioning from known cube coordinates to vision.
-This adds considerable complexity but will better represent real-world applications.
+The next major milestone will be transitioning from known cube coordinates to vision.
+This will add considerable complexity but will better represent real-world applications.